Marker Therapeutics (MRKR)

 Mary Newman Head of Regulatory Affairs

 Mary Newman is a regulatory affairs expert with a career spanning 35 years.
-She has led or overseen numerous early and late-stage development programs, providing regulatory and development strategies for small molecules, biologics, and cell and gene therapies in a broad range of therapeutic areas with high unmet need, including rare disease, ophthalmology, and oncology.
-Ms. Newman previously served as Chief Development Officer at Taysha Gene Therapies and Senior Vice-President, Regulatory Affairs at Astellas Gene Therapies (formerly Audentes Therapeutics), where she oversaw global regulatory strategic development.
-Before joining Audentes, she was Senior Vice President, Regulatory Affairs and Quality Assurance at SARcode Bioscience Inc., overseeing the development of Xiidra® for dry eye disease.
-Her earlier career includes various management positions in Regulatory Affairs at BioMarin Pharmaceutical, Inc., Berlex Inc. (now Bayer HealthCare Pharmaceuticals Inc.), and Sequus Pharmaceuticals, Inc. (now Johnson & Johnson).
-Ms. Newman is also the Founder and CEO of Alchemy Development Partners, a regulatory consultancy.
+She has led and overseen numerous early and late-stage development programs, providing regulatory and development strategies for small molecules, biologics, and cell and gene therapies across a broad range of therapeutic areas, including rare disease, ophthalmology, and oncology.
+Ms. Newman previously held positions as Chief Development Officer at Taysha Gene Therapies and Senior Vice-President, Regulatory Affairs at Astellas Gene Therapies (formerly Audentes Therapeutics).

 Edmund Cheung Vice President, Human Resources

-Edmund Cheung brings over twenty years of professional experience in the Human Resources field.
-Prior to joining Marker Therapeutics, Mr. Cheung served as Associate Vice President of Human Resources at Baylor Genetics, where he was responsible for all aspects of the company's HR strategies and functions.
-He previously held management and HR roles at Baker Hughes, a Global Fortune 500 energy technology and oil-field services company, and Houston Methodist Hospital.
+Edmund Cheung possesses over twenty years of professional experience in the Human Resources field.
+Before joining Marker Therapeutics, he was the Associate Vice President of Human Resources at Baylor Genetics.
+His past experience also includes management and HR roles at Baker Hughes and Houston Methodist Hospital.

 AI Analysis | Feedback